nthucurry/gitbook/knowledge/cloud/azure/function.md

 This article provides an overview of common scenarios that involve APIM.
 It also gives a brief overview of the APIM system's main components.
 The article, then, gives a more detailed overview of each component.

 <br><img src="https://docs.microsoft.com/en-us/azure/api-management/media/api-management-using-with-vnet/api-management-vnet-internal.png">

+## Integration Service Environments (ISE)
+ISE is a fully isolated and dedicated environment for all enterprise-scale integration needs.
+When you create a new ISE, it’s injected into your Azure Virtual Network allowing you to deploy Logic Apps as a service in your VNET.

+With the general availability of the ISE, we’ve made several improvements from preview giving your Logic Apps more power when running in an ISE.

+Since an ISE provides a private execution environment for executing your Logic Apps where you can take advantage of more deployed resources, many of the limits have also been increased.